Beagle125/CCPROG1-MachineProject/README.md

     a.
 Storing the current space number of a player and setting it to 1 or 0 this can be called nPlayer1 or nPlayer2.
 This depends on the nNumberOfPlayers and using Switch Case.
     b.
 A variable called nCurrentPlayerTurn that keeps track of which player's turn, set this equal to 1.
     c.
 A variable that keeps track of the number of players eliminated nNumberOfEliminated = 0.
     d.
+A variable  called nDieValue that stores the die value of a current turn
+    e.
 A variable that keeps track if a player has won already bPlayerWon = false
 2. This will be initialized in a while loop for the whole game loop (while bPlayerWon == false and while nNumberOfEliminated != nNumberOfPlayers)
     a.
 An if statement for each player's turn to skip eliminated player we use a helper function (if checkPlayer(nCurrentPlayer, nPlayer1, nPlayer2, nPlayer3, nPlayer4) > 0) i.Roll dice (This be done via a helper function called RollDie())